Dingsheyu/DAT505-Coding/Final work/canvas/README.md

 system.rotation.y = -.3;
 system.rotation.z = -0.4;
 ```
-* .Define the asteroid to rotate randomly according to the trajectory.

-*

-* Create an asteroid system and set the rotation of this system on the axis.
+* Last but not least, create an asteroid system and set the rotation of this system on the axis.
+I remember that one of our previous homework assignments was to change the static case material into a random rotation pattern (small color squares), so I used previous experience and similar methods (rewriting part of the code) to define an asteroid to rotate randomly according to its trajectory.